- League Administrators

 - Public water fountains or refillable water stations should not be used, and should be turned off to discourage use, if possible.

-- Families are encouraged to bring their own food/beverages.
+- For leagues not operating a concession stand, families are encouraged to bring their own food/beverages.

 Post Information to Promote Everyday Preventive Actions: